CoolDove/jl/README.md

 # Encrypt
 - `jl --encrypt`

 To encrypt the jl file with a password.
-After encrypted you will need to input the password when you want to modify the records.
+You will need to input the password when you want to modify a encrypted jl file.

 - `jl --encrypt-save-key`

 To encrypt, and save the key in your computer.
-You don't have to input the password everytime you write something.
+You won't have to input the password everytime.
 Only do this when you're using your own computer.

 - `jl --decrypt`

 To decrypt the encrypted jl file.
 If you want to change the password, you can do this and encrypt again using your new password.
+If you got an encrypted jl file but the key is not stored, you can also decrypt it then --encrypt-save-key to reset the password and save the key.

 - `jl --check`